wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 });
 ```

 In the example you see the creation of our `client`.
 It include middleware/afterware callbacks managed by the `ApolloLink` class.
-For those not familiar with it, the `ApolloLink` class is allowed you to customize the flow of data by defining you networks behavior as a chain of link object.
-I'm stating this so you know the order of the callbacks is also important and it will be understood why as we define this callbacks themselves.
+For those not familiar with it, the `ApolloLink` class allows you to customize the flow of data by defining your network's behavior as a chain of link objects.
+I'm stating this so you know the order of the callbacks is also important and it will be understood why as we define these callbacks themselves.

 ## Defining the `createSessionLink` function